flobath/glados/docs/usage/index.md

 It must produce a binary file named `glados` at the root of the project folder.

+### Nix Build

+If you like to work with nix, you can get a build of our program by running `nix build` in a clone of the repository, or by running `nix build github:flobath/glados` anywhere.
+You can even build any branch you like with `nix build github:flobath/glados/<branchname>`, replacing `<branchname>` with the actual name of the branch.
+This allows you to access any release at any time.
+If you just want to run the project to test it out, you don't need to bother using `nix build` to get an executable that you can run.
+You can just use `nix run`, as described in [Running with Nix](running-with-nix).

 ## Run the Project

 To run the project, follow these steps: